SitePen/dstore/docs/Collection.md

 #### `track()`

 This method will create a new collection that will be tracked and updated as the parent collection changes.
 This will cause the events sent through the resulting collection to include an `index` and `previousIndex` property to indicate the position of the change in the collection.
 This is an optional method, and is usually provided by `dstore/Observable`.
+For example, you can create an observable store class, by using `dstore/Observable` as a mixin:

+	var ObservableMemory = declare([Memory, Observable]);

+Once we have created a new instance from this store, we can track a collection, which could be the top level store itself, or a downstream filtered or sorted collection:

+	var store = new ObservableMemory({data: ...});
+	var filteredSorted = store.filter({inStock: true}).sort('price');
+	var tracked = filteredSorted.track();

+And then we could listen for notifications:

+	tracked.on('add, update, remove', function(event){
+		var newIndex = event.index;
+		var oldIndex = index.previousIndex;
+		var object = index.target;
+	});

+If you will be calling `range()`, to retrieve pages of data, that should be called on the tracked query (tracked notifications, and their index position will be based on the total collection tracked, and not relative to the individual pages).